What is a G-spot? Does it even exist? If it is real, why does it exist? What do I do if I want to have a G-spot orgasm?

-If you’re not extremely interested in evolutionary biology, skip reading the entirety of Elisabeth Lloyd’s book on female orgasm, cited above.
-In short, Lloyd’s theory is that the female orgasm isn’t an evolutionary adaptation in itself (that is, it doesn’t serve to help us survive as a species).
-Instead, she believes female orgasm is a “vestigial trait”: because the clitoris and the penis originate from the same structure in a human embryo, and penile orgasm is a must for people to reproduce, the clitoral orgasm is simply a happy by-product.
-The analogy given by Lloyd (and developed by her mentor, Stephen J. Gould) is that men have nipples even though they’re not able to breastfeed children (just like women have clits even though, according to this theory, nature doesn’t care whether they orgasm).
-Personally, I find Robert J. King’s rebuttal of this hypothesis to be invigorating.
-I think it’s important to cite King at length as he stands up for the clit (har, har):
+Elisabeth Lloyd’s theory is that the female orgasm—of any kind—isn’t an evolutionary adaptation in itself (that is, it doesn’t serve to help us survive as a species).
+Instead, she believes female orgasm is a “vestigial trait”: because the clitoris and the penis originate from the same structure in a human embryo, and (she says) penile orgasm is a must for conception, the clitoral orgasm is simply a happy “by-product.”
+The analogy given by Lloyd (and developed by her mentor, Stephen J. Gould4) is that men have nipples even though they’re not able to breastfeed children (just like women have clits even though, according to this theory, nature doesn’t care whether they orgasm).

-So How Do I Find My G-Spot and Have Orgasms including It?
+So How Do I Find My “G-Spot” and Have Orgasms including It?